JeremyCottontail/gpu-monitoring/README.md

 *The dashboard provides a comprehensive, real-time view of GPU performance metrics, system statistics, and active workloads across all installed GPUs.*

+## 🧪 Mock Mode

+For testing purposes without requiring actual NVIDIA GPUs, the dashboard includes a **Mock Mode** that generates realistic fake data for visualization.

+The mock mode can be toggled using the switch in the header.
+When enabled:
+- All GPU metrics are randomly generated for visualization
+- System metrics (CPU, memory, load average) are simulated
+- Charts update in real-time with changing values
+- Perfect for UI testing, development, and demonstration

+This feature allows developers to test the full UI experience even when working on systems without GPU hardware.

 ---

 ## ✨ Features